How this children’s publisher defied the downtrend to boost sales during the pandemic

 Independent bookstores like Eureka took a hard hit over the months of lockdown that came with Covid-19.
 Ironically, this catastrophic time heralded the most dramatic leap forward for Wonder House.
 The company’s digital presence was already firmly consolidated, but with schools and bookstores shut, young children at home turned entirely to online platforms to fulfil their reading, learning and activity needs.

 “Online sales are now 75 per cent of total sales, compared to 45 per cent earlier,” said Sabharwal.
 “Our revenues rose threefold.”
 Nielsen BookScan’s India head, Vikrant Mathur, confirmed that sales for the company rose three times during the pandemic.
-Selling online also overcame the storage limitations of bookstores – after all, India has only about 500 bookshops across the country, compared to, say, 3,000 in a mush smaller country like France.
+Selling online also overcame the storage limitations of bookstores – after all, India has only about 500 bookshops across the country, compared to, say, 3,000 in a much smaller country like France.

 How to sustain growth